Yep, uncomfortable title. But sadly, these are subjects that I feel we have a responsibility to talk about.

 - I’m honest with people because it’s the right way to be.
 It’s not “just my autism”.

 - And you know what, even my anxiety isn’t autism-related.
-That was done to me.
+It was done to me.

 That said, there is a balance.
 Like I said, autism does have an impact on us.
 I used to watch Independence Day on video over and over and over and over again when I was twelve, and you could validly say that this habit was influenced by my Asperger’s.
 But the main reason it happened was because Independence Day was an awesome movie!
 (At least, to me at twelve it was.)